Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah.

-And uh we now know the war works very well, or at least parts part.
+And we now know the wall works very well, or at least parts work.

-So in this instance, they're arguing over all sorts of things, very lots of different things actually.
+So in this instance, they're arguing over all sorts of things, lots of different things, actually.

-One of one I suppose one of the main things, again, broadly speaking, is uh different types of welfare that the Democrats want and that the Republicans and Trump don't want because Trump's trying to reduce the size of of the state, isn't he?
+I suppose one of the main things, again, broadly speaking, is different types of welfare that the Democrats want and that the Republicans and Trump don't want because Trump's trying to reduce the size of the state, isn't he?

-The Democrats sort of refusing to sort of allow that to happen, saying we'll let we'll let the whole thing shut down before we allow that to happen.
+And the Democrats sort of refusing to sort of allow that to happen, saying we'll let the whole thing shut down before we'll allow that to happen.

-Well, let's listen to Senator Schumer, old Chucky Boy.
+Well, let's listen to Senator Schumer, old Chucky Boyer.

-Let's hear what uh the the Prince of Darkness himself has got to say.
+Let's hear what the Prince of Darkness himself has got to say.

-We have very large differences on health care and on their ability to undo whatever budget we agree to through decisions and through uh impoundment, as well as pocket rescations.
+We have very large differences on health care and on their ability to undo whatever budget we agree to through rescissions and through impoundment as well as pocket rescues.

-And we've I think for the first time the president heard our objections and heard why we needed a bipartisan bill.
+And I think for the first time, the President heard our objections and heard why we needed a bipartisan bill.

 That is never how we've done this before.